po-khmel/usegalaxy.it-tools-reorts/README.md

 # usegalaxy.it-tools-reorts
-Repo to store reports about update succedd
+Repo to store reports about update success